ft-airbnb-price-01/backend-model/README.md

 # backend-model
-Repo houses the predictive NN model and its associated .py modules
+Repo houses the predictive NN model and its associated files